The Emberwatch - Warband Review

 All ratings out of 5 (What do the stats mean?)

-Each fighter in the Emberwatch inspires individually after an Action Step if that friendly fighter began the Action Step in enemy territory and used a core ability (Move, Charge, Guard, etc.).
+Each Emberwatch fighter inspires individually after an Action Step if they began that Action Step in enemy territory and used a core ability (Move, Charge, Guard, etc.).

 Warscroll Abilities

-The warband's faction ability is Alone We Stand.
-This ability allows you to push each friendly fighter who is in a different territory than another friendly fighter, ensuring they do not end up adjacent to another friendly fighter.
-In summary, this ability allows you to push friendly fighters in the last Power Step of a round.
-This requires some planning but will be made easier when one or more friendly fighters are out of action.
+The warband’s faction ability, Alone We Stand, allows you to push each friendly fighter in a different territory from another friendly fighter, ensuring they do not end up adjacent to another friendly fighter.
+Essentially, this allows you to push friendly fighters during the last Power Step of a round.
+While this requires some planning, it becomes easier if one or more friendly fighters are out of action.

-This is a great strategic ability.
-Used well, it could be employed to grab a Treasure Token to score an objective, move a fighter to another territory, or set up an attack for the next round.
-Pushes have always been extremely valuable in Underworlds, and I rate this ability highly.
-It could synergize extremely well with Take and Hold decks.
-Overall, I’d rate this 4 out of 5, as the restriction due to the positioning of fighters within different territories can make it challenging to use.
+This ability is strategically valuable.
+When used well, it can help claim a Treasure Token to score an objective, position a fighter in another territory, or set up an attack for the next round.
+Pushes are highly valuable in Underworlds, and this ability pairs well with Take and Hold decks.
+I would rate it 4 out of 5, as the positioning requirements can occasionally make it challenging to use.

 One-Use Abilities

-All the one-use abilities from the Warscroll are Surge abilities.
+All one-use abilities from the Warscroll are Surge abilities:

-Vanguard Dash is an interesting tactical ability.
-After your action step, pick a friendly fighter, remove that fighter from the board, and place them in an empty edge hex.
-Firstly, it does not have to be the friendly fighter used in that turn, so it could be used to set up an inspire in your next turn, which is extremely useful, especially when combined with ranged attacks.
-Secondly, it could be used to prevent your opponent from scoring Objective cards that require no enemy fighters in friendly terrain, such as Denial.
-This ability could be particularly useful after the final action step of a round, especially when combined with Alone We Stand to hold a Treasure Token.
-The only restriction on this ability is that you have to move to an edge hex, but this still provides a wide range of options.
+Vanguard Dash is an intriguing tactical ability.
+After your Action Step, pick a friendly fighter, remove them from the board, and place them in an empty edge hex.
+Notably, it doesn’t have to be the same fighter used in that turn, so it could set up an Inspire in your next turn, which is especially useful combined with ranged attacks.
+It could also deny your opponent the ability to score Objective cards that require no enemy fighters in friendly terrain, such as "Denial."
+This ability is particularly effective after the final Action Step of a round, especially when combined with Alone We Stand to hold a Treasure Token.
+The only restriction is moving to an edge hex, but this still offers a broad range of options.
 Overall, 4 out of 5.

-The Raptors of Sigmar is a great ability.
-After a successful attack that leaves an enemy fighter Vulnerable, deal 1 damage.
-Interestingly, there is no range limit on this ability, so it could be used with Yurik's range 4 attack.
-I think this is a really powerful ability, but it does require the enemy to be left Vulnerable.
-This is an ability I would use as soon as possible.
+The Raptors of Sigmar is a powerful ability.
+After a successful attack that leaves an enemy fighter Vulnerable, deal 1 additional damage.
+This ability has no range restriction, so it can even be used with Yurik’s Range 4 attack.
+Although it requires the enemy to be Vulnerable, it’s a high-impact ability I would use at the first opportunity.
 Overall, 5 out of 5.

 Possible Playstyle Pairings

-Strike - this pairing could work with this warband as they have the durability to engage with enemy warbands, although I think they somewhat lack the ability to deal damage to excel at Strike.
+Strike: This warband’s durability allows them to engage with enemy warbands, though they may lack the damage output to excel fully at Strike.
 Overall, 3 out of 5.

-Take and Hold - this will be difficult for this warband because of the low Move and fighter count.
+Take and Hold: This will be challenging for this warband due to their low Move and small fighter count.
+With careful use of their Warscroll abilities, they might still find some success.
 Overall, 2 out of 5.

 Conclusion

-Personally, I am looking forward to using this warband.
-I really learned to play the last edition competitively when I focused on using Xandire's Truthseekers.
-The Emberwatch feels like an evolution of the Farstriders rather than the Truthseekers, and these Stormcast Eternals could be the warband I learn to play the new edition with.
+I am excited to use this warband.
+I honed my skills in the last edition by focusing on Xandire's Truthseekers, and the Emberwatch feels like an evolution of the Farstriders rather than the Truthseekers.
+These Stormcast Eternals may be the warband that helps me master the new edition.

-What do you think to the new warband?
+What are your thoughts on the new warband?
 How do you think they might play?

 Thanks for reading and I hope to see you soon in the Underworlds.